College campuses are operating differently in some ways because of the COVID-19 pandemic.

 College and universities are taking a variety of approaches.
 Many schools are having on-campus classes with certain adjustments for physical distancing and requiring masks.
-These plans may continue to evolve as the COVID-19 situation changes.
+Others may have vaccination requirements.

 If you are a college student who is a cancer patient or survivor, you may be asking: